 Evidence suggests that more physical activity is needed to lose weight than is required to benefit health.

-The new study is among the first to show that exercise may be even more important for people who are in the severely obese category — that is, those whose BMI exceeds 40.
+The new study is among the first to show that exercise may be even more important for people with severe obesity — that is, those whose BMI exceeds 40.

 Prof. Kuk and colleagues analyzed data on 853 people who were attending a weight management clinic in Southern Ontario.